aagusdemarco/shelby-bot/README.md

 3. **SQLite3**: Python's built-in library for managing SQLite databases.
 It is used to create a database (`shelby-quotes.db`) and insert the scraped quotes into a table named `peaky_blinders`.

-The scraper script first fetches the quotes from the website, cleans and formats them, and then inserts them into the database.
+The scraper script first fetches the quotes from the website, cleans and formats them, discards the unwanted items, and then inserts them into the database.
 The use of SQLite3 ensures that the database is lightweight and easy to set up.

 ### `twitterClient.js`
 This file contains the configuration and setup for the Twitter client using the Twitter API v2.
 It manages the connection and authentication to the Twitter API, providing methods to post tweets programmatically.